Everything you need to know if your staff are interested in Chevening

 Chevening is the UK government’s international leadership programme.
 It aims to develop global leaders across a range of professions who can use their knowledge, skills, and networks to positively change their sectors, communities, and countries.

-Chevening is funded by the Foreign and Commonwealth Office (FCO) and partner organisations and it offers two types of award – Chevening Scholarships (for one year master’s degrees) and Chevening Fellowships (for bespoke short courses).
+Chevening is funded by the UK Foreign and Commonwealth Office (FCO) and partner organisations and it offers two types of award – Chevening Scholarships (for one year master’s degrees) and Chevening Fellowships (for bespoke short courses).

 Chevening Scholarships and Fellowships are highly competitive, only 2-3% of those who apply are eventually selected, therefore, to be selected for an award is a mark of potential and of prestige.